Yoga Guide to Holiday Stress: Deal with Money, Family, and Food the Yoga Way

 But, listen, you haven’t been down-dogging your heart out and breathing into your perineum all year for nothing.
 We’re always saying that what you do on your mat prepares you for dealing with all life’s difficulties off the mat.
 Let's see how to use yoga's lessons to handle three common holiday stressors: money, family, and food.

 Your shopping list has gotten way out of hand.
 In order to pay for all these gifts, you’re going to have to dig into your yoga retreat piggy bank.
 Well, guess what, you are not sacrificing that week in Peru.
 Machu Picchu waits for no (wo)man!

 Before yoga: You might once have maxed out your credit cards or sacrificed your self-care budget.
 But yoga teaches us when to say when.
 You’ve learned that pushing your body beyond its limit isn’t healthy.
 The same goes for your bank account.

 After yoga: You have the tools to see that you have options.
 For instance, you can:

 A. Have a frank conversation with your sisters and your cousins and your aunts in which you suggest a secret Santa with handmade gifts or a book swap.

 B. Hit Pinterest hard for some craft or baking inspiration.

 C. Book Peru for the last two weeks of December.

 2. Family Conflict

-Before yoga, you may have succumbed to the temptation of The Airing of Grievances.
-And while there is a time and a place for such airings (hint: it’s therapy!), they are best avoided between the starter and main at the holiday dinner table.
+Before yoga: You might have succumbed to the temptation of The Airing of Grievances.
+And while there is a time and a place for such airings (it’s therapy!), they are best avoided between the starter and main at the holiday dinner table.